This post may contain affiliate links. Please see our disclosure policy.

-Take your leftover game up a notch with this leftover Thanksgiving Turkey Pot Pie with Biscuits!!!
-A deliciously creamy filling with vegetables, spices, herbs, bacon, and leftover turkey all topped with homemade Paleo buttery biscuits!!
-Comfort food meets healthy.
+Take your leftover game up a notch with this Leftover Thanksgiving Turkey Pot Pie with Biscuits!!!
+A creamy, savory filling loaded with vegetables, herbs, spices, bacon, and leftover turkey—all topped with homemade Paleo buttery biscuits!!
+Comfort food meets healthy, and you’ll be obsessed.

 Honestly, what better way to use your Thanksgiving leftovers??
-My little family is obbbbsssssessed with chicken pot pie, and if I had to pick one dinner besides tacos they go absolutely crazy for, it’s Chicken Pot Pie.
+My little family is obbbbsssssessed with chicken pot pie.
+If there’s one dinner (besides tacos!) they go absolutely crazy for, it’s this dish.
+So when I used our leftover Smoked Turkey to make their favorite comfort food, they were beyond excited.

 And oh my word……Soooooo good!!!